Skip to main content

 • onEnd - called when the gesture transitions from the ACTIVE state to either of END, FAILED or CANCELLED - you can tell whether the gesture finished due to user interaction or because of other reason (like getting cancelled by the system, or failure criteria) using the second value passed to the onEnd callback alongside the event

-• onFinalize called when the gesture transitions into either of END, FAILED or CANCELLED state, if the gesture was ACTIVE, onEnd will be called first (similarily to onEnd you can determine the reason for finishing using the second argument)
+• onFinalize called when the gesture transitions into either of END, FAILED or CANCELLED state, if the gesture was ACTIVE, onEnd will be called first (similarly to onEnd you can determine the reason for finishing using the second argument)

 The difference between onEnd and onFinalize is that the onEnd will be called only if the gesture was ACTIVE, while onFinalize will be called if the gesture has BEGAN.
 This means that you can use onEnd to clean up after onStart, and onFinalize to clean up after onBegin (or both onBegin and onStart).